 8. Or Sub Milk for Water

 No buttermilk, soda or coffee available?
 You can still do better than adding plain water to your cake mix.
-Swap in your favorite kind of milk to give the cake a little creaminess.
-The higher the fat content of your milk, the richer the finished cake will be.
+Mix in your favorite kind of milk to give the cake a little creaminess.
+The higher the fat content of your milk (read, whole milk or a higher-fat milk), the richer the finished cake will be.
 You might even try using chocolate milk!

 9. Experiment With Mayonnaise